feature

 Environment

 The Sunshine Coast has the advantage of a more relaxed lifestyle of a growing urban centre in a rural setting.
 The beach and the hinterlands impact heavily in the lifestyle enjoyed, with beach and water activities prevailing.
 The Shire has thousands of parks and thousands of hectares of National Park.
 Proximity to the city of Brisbane ensure the benefits of city life with the chance to escape to the relaxed beach and country lifestyle that typifies the Sunshine Coast.
+Many of the towns have low development plans so the council plan to keep it just the way it is, which both locals and tourists agree is a good thing.

 Attractions and Features